top of page

 What is sub-irrigation?

 Sub-irrigation is the process of watering plants from below, instead of above.
 The sub-irrigated planter works when you pour water into the fill-tube, and it flows down into a reservoir below the soil.
-Once the chamber is full, the water wicks up through the soil and seeps into plants’ roots.
+Once the chamber is full, the water wicks up through the landscape fabric and soil, seeping into the plants’ roots.
 This system helps to keep soil consistently moist, preventing evaporation from the topsoil, so you won’t have to water as often.
 This also allows the plant’s roots to grow deep and keeps the plant sturdy.

 Sub-Irrigated Stock Tank Planter